CANADA

 On a Canada cruise, discover a taste of Paris in the restaurants and cafés of Montréal.
 Or cruise Canada’s West Coast and visit bustling Vancouver.
 Take high tea in Victoria and wander the world-famous Butchart Gardens.
 Cruise the inland waterways of the St. Lawrence River.
 Enjoy a horse-drawn trolley ride through the streets of Halifax.
 From the Atlantic to the Pacific, the US border to the Arctic Circle, Canada awaits your exploration.

-Exit Welland Canal at Port Weller
+Exit Welland Canal At Port Weller

 Enter St Marys Falls Canal

 Located where the Suez Canal flows into the Red Sea is the city of Port Suez.
 Although today Port Suez is a modern city with three harbors, in the 25th century B.C.E., it was the site where the pharaohs protected their lands from marine invasions.
-The Suez Canal is so narrow that large ships must travel through single file—and it has no locks, so water flows unfettered between the Red Sea and the Mediterranean.
-When the canal opened, it eliminated the need for ships to sail around Africa to reach South Asia: It reduced the journey by 7,000 kilometers (4,350 miles).

 Gaspe, Quebec, Canada